paulhiggs/dvb-sl-check/README.md

   * TV Anytime FormatCS
   * DVB ContentSubjectCS
 * AudioAttributes@href and AudioConformancePoints@href accorinding to
-  * DVB AudioCodecCS
+  * DVB AudioCodecCS and DVB AudioCodecCS:2020
   * MPEG7 AudioCodingFormatCS
   * DVB AudioConformancePointsCS
 * VideoAttributes@href and VideoConformancePoints@href accorinding to
-  * DVB VideoCodecCS
+  * DVB VideoCodecCS and DVB VideoCodecCS:2020
   * MPEG7 VisualCodingFormatCS
   * DVB VideoConformancePointsCS
 * channel numbers are unique in an LCN Table